 Medication errors are an epidemic in U.S. emergency rooms, as statistics bear out – nearly 5 percent of hospitalized patients experience what is called an adverse drug event (ADE, defined as harm experienced by a patient as a result of exposure to a medication), making it the most common inpatient medical error in U.S. hospitals.
 Of these ADEs, a significant number are out and out errors, or preventable ADEs.
 If you have been the victim of a preventable medication error, you may be entitled to compensation for your harm suffered.
-Seek help from the Delray Beach medication error lawyers at the Leifer Law Firm; we are only a phone call away.
+Seek help from the Delray Beach medication error lawyers at Leifer & Ramirez; we are only a phone call away.

 Complex Causes of Action

 Perhaps one of the most overlooked factors in medication error cases is that they can be extremely complex – there are multiple opportunities for error even in a simple action like writing a prescription.
 Medication errors can be made by anyone involved in the process between a doctor deciding to prescribe something and a patient taking it – anyone from a nurse to a pharmacist to an intern might be held to have been negligent if adverse results happen.